 - The library service and Newcastle City Council accepts no responsibility for the nature, or the accuracy of the information accessed or retrieved.

 - Where commercial transactions have taken place, the Council cannot be held liable for any losses which may result or for the security of any personal data which customers may choose to divulge during such transactions.

 - The Council cannot be held responsible for any loss of data, damage or liability which may occur from the use of a library’s computer.

 - Children aged under 8 will be allowed to use library computers only if accompanied by an adult.

 - Children aged 8 to 14 are allowed unaccompanied computer access to sites selected by the library, provided that their application form for membership has been signed by a parent/legal guardian.

 - Young people of 14 to 15 are allowed unaccompanied access to the computers and Internet.

 - The parent or guardian is responsible for the material that their children view.
 The Library Service assumes no responsibility for supervising access by children.

 Help from library staff

-Please note that library staff are able to give brief, initial guidance on how to access the services but do not have time to offer detailed training of lengthy support (ie in excess of 10 minutes).
-Formal, pre-advertised training sessions are available.
+Please note that library staff are able to give brief, initial guidance on how to access the services but are not able to offer detailed training of lengthy support.
+Computer and digital training is available at libraries and online.